Site Director Message

 BENEFITS OF THE KAMLOOPS PROGRAM:

-The majority of our primary preceptors have hospital privileges and care for their own inpatients, and many do OB, long-term care/geriatrics and palliative care as well.
-We also get to do palliative care and anaesthesia as part of our core rotations.
-Finally, we have longitudinal OB exposure throughout year one as we follow three patients from first prenatal to intra-partum to post-partum care.
+- Many of our primary preceptors have hospital privileges and care for their own inpatients, and many do OB, long-term care/geriatrics and palliative care as well.

 - Centred in Family Medicine